mancsedmon29/The-Complete-2024-Web-Development-Bootcamp/README.md

 ## React.JS

+- Learn front-end development with React.
+- Understand when and how to use React Components.
+- Learn to pass Props and work with them.
+- Learn to write JSX and understand JSX syntax.
+- Learn about the React DOM.
+- Learn State Management in React.
+- Learn about React Hooks.
+- Learn about conditional rendering in React.
+- Understand the difference between class and functional components.

 ## The UNIX Command Line

+- How to use basic bash commands in a Unix/Linux Terminal.
+- How to manipulate files and folders without needing a graphical user interface.
+- How to download and install to your computer using the command line

 ## Git Github and Version Control

+- Using git for version control and collaboration
+- Git forking, branching, and cloning
+- Using GitHub as a remote repository
+- Checkout and roll back changes with git
+- Using git and GitHub with Xcode

 ## Node.JS

+- Explore the components of back-end development, working with an MVC framework
+- Apply concepts like data types, objects, methods, object-oriented programming, and classes in the context of backend development.
+- Server-Side JavaScript
+- Using Node on the command line
+- NPM
+- JavaScript Build Processes
+- Event Loop and Emitters
+- File System Interaction
+- Modules
+- Native Node drivers

 ## Express.JS

+- Understand how to install and use Express in Node applications
+- Creating Node and Express-based servers
+- RESTful Routing with Express
+- Understand and use middleware for Node applications

 ## Application Program Interface (APIs)

+- Understand what APIs are and how they work.
+- HTTP in Depth
+- Calling APIs
+- Reading API documentation
+- Basic API Authentication
+- Server-to-server communication
+- JSON vs. XML, sending data over the wire.

 ## EJS

+- Understand what EJS does and how to use it with Node and Express.
+- Templating with EJS
+- Running code in EJS templates
+- Passing data from server to template and vice versa
+- Creating layouts/partials with EJS

 ## Database Fundamentals